✓ Updated February 2026

 Essential Travel Tips

-Don't miss out on Utah's unique fry sauce!
-It's a simple mix of ketchup and mayonnaise, often with a little extra seasoning, and it's a local staple for fries, burgers, and more.
-You'll find it offered at most diners and fast-food joints across the state.
+Don't leave Utah without trying fry sauce!
+It's a local condiment, essentially a mix of ketchup and mayonnaise, that's a staple for fries, burgers, and more.
+You'll find it at most diners and fast-food joints across the state – it's a simple but delicious local flavor.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.